Do Membership Inference Attacks Work on Large Language Models?

-\shortsection{Results} Increasing the number of effective epochs corresponds to an increase in attack performance (\Cref{fig:num-epochs}).
-While \citet{muennighoff2023scaling} shows training for multiple epochs helps improve performance, our results suggest that such multi-epoch training (and/or large upsampling factors that effectively increase epoch count) may increase training data leakage.
-See \Cref{sec:appendix-training-epoch} for \silo\ results.
+Increasing the number of effective epochs corresponds to an increase in attack performance (\Cref{fig:training-data-size}, right).
+While \citet{muennighoff2023scaling} shows training for multiple epochs helps improve performance, our results suggest that such multi-epoch training (and/or large upsampling factors) can increase training data leakage.

-\subsection{Inherent Ambiguity in MIA}
+\subsubsection{Inherent Ambiguity in MIA}

 Natural language documents commonly have repeating text---even with the best efforts in decontamination and deduplication.
 These include common phrasings and quotes, natural use of similar texts, and syntactical similarities inherent to specific domains.
 This leads to substantial text overlap between members and non-members, which motivates the following hypothesis: \textit{\textbf{higher overlap between members and non-members increases MIA difficulty}}.